 Introduction to semiconductor devices and ICs.
 DC, AC and switching properties of BJTs.
 Linear amplifiers; bandwidth considerations; two-port analysis.
 Large signal amplifiers; power amplifiers; transformerless circuits.
 Feedback and operational amplifiers; gain, sensitivity, distortion and stability.
 Filter design.
 Oscillators.
-Prerequisite(s): ELEC 2507.
+Includes: Experiential Learning Activity Precludes additional credit for : ELEC 3509 may not be taken for credit by students in the Biomedical and Electrical Engineering or Biomedical and Mechanical Engineering programs.